rstudio/keras3/man-src/random_uniform/0-upstream.md

 Args:
     shape: The shape of the random values to generate.
-    minval: Floats, defaults to 0.
+    minval: Float, defaults to 0.
 Lower bound of the range of random values to generate (inclusive).
-    maxval: Floats, defaults to 1.
+    maxval: Float, defaults to 1.
 Upper bound of the range of random values to generate (exclusive).
     dtype: Optional dtype of the tensor.
 Only floating point types are supported.
 If not specified, `keras.config.floatx()` is used,